 3 Deployment Options and discussions

 In the following, three different deployment models are presented.
-The key guiding assumption here is, that the MBSF contains key Multicast related BM-SC functions such as a FLUTE Sender (which belongs to the “MBMS Download and Streaming Delivery Function”).
+The key guiding assumption here is that the MBSF contains key Multicast related BM-SC functions such as a FLUTE Sender (which belongs to the “MBMS Download and Streaming Delivery Function”).

-Note 1: The new M4d-mb interface is introduced to separate the unicast M4d protocols and formats from the Multicast protocols.
+NOTE 1: The new M4d-mb interface is introduced to separate the unicast M4d protocols and formats from the Multicast protocols.

-Note 2: SA4 needs to discuss, how much 5MBS related configuration information should be exposed via M1d and M2d.
+NOTE 2: SA4 needs to discuss, how much 5MBS related configuration information should be exposed via M1d and M2d.
 It is assumed here, that the 5GMSd AF & AS are used for unicast and likely hide the usage of Multicast to north functions.

 A general assumption for all the collaboration scenarios is that the 5GMSd functions are used for unicast content distribution, e.g. CDN functionality for DASH streaming is in an external DN.

-Collaboration A depicts a deployment, where all 5MBS and 5GMSd functions are deployed inside of the trusted DN.
-The dashed lines indicate, that the MBSF-C can be collocated with the 5GMSd AF (and MBSF-U with 5GMSd AS, respectively).
+Collaboration A depicts a deployment where all 5MBS and 5GMSd functions are deployed inside the Trusted DN.

-Figure 1: Collaboration A: Functions in Trusted DN

 The 5GMSd AF and AS are responsible for unicast content distribution (e.g. CDN), i.e. M5d and M4d are exposed by the 5GMSd functions.
 The MBSF functions are for 5MBS distribution.
 The MBSF-C is the control and interacts with the MB-SMF using Nmbsmf.

+Figure 1: Collaboration A: Functions in Trusted DN

-When the MBSF-C is co-located with the 5GMSd AF (and the MBSF-U with the 5GMSd AS) (dashed lines), then also the M3d APIs is combined with the Nmbsf API.
+When the MBSF-C is co-located with the 5GMSd AF (and the MBSF-U with the 5GMSd AS) (dashed lines), then the M3d API is combined with the Nmbsf API.

+Figure 2: Collaboration A1: Co-located functions

+Collaboration A1 describes a model where the MBSF-C and MBSF-U functions are integrated into (respectively) the 5GMSd AF and 5GMSd AS functions.

+Figure 3: Collaboration A2: Integrated Control Plane, Separated User-Plane functions

+Collaboration A2 describes a model where the MBSF-C function is integrated into the 5GMSd AF and the MBSF-U function is still a standalone function.
+Background here is that the user plane functions are more specialized, i.e. optimized HTTP servers for unicast and optimized delivery functions for multicast.
+The 5GMSd AF uses the newly developed Nmbsu API to configure and control the multicast delivery functions.
+The 5GMSd AS might be extended to cut-though any push ingest into the xMB-U′.

-Collaboration B depicts a mixed deployment, where unicast related functions are deployed in the external DN and all 5MBS related function in the trusted DN.
+Collaboration B depicts a mixed deployment where unicast related functions are deployed in an External DN and all 5MBS related functions are in the Trusted DN.

-Figure 2: Collaboration B: Mixed external and trusted DN functions
+Figure 4: Collaboration B: Mixed External DN and Trusted DN functions

-Configuration B in Figure A.3.2-2 (TR 23.757) indicates, that an external AF uses the NEF as control plane entry point.
-It is assumed that the xMB-C’ interface is passed through the NEF and the NEF add security related functions transparently.
+Configuration 2 in Figure A.3.2-2 (TR 23.757) indicates that an external AF uses the NEF as the control plane entry point.
+It is assumed that the xMB-C′ interface is passed through the NEF and the NEF adds security related functions transparently.

-Like in Collaboration A (and C), the 5GMSd functions are used for unicast content distribution, e.g. CDN functionality for DASH streaming is in an external DN.
-The functions in the trusted DN are leveraged to prepare the content for 5MBS delivery.
-Here is it assumed, that unicast functions like unicast content reception (e.g. DASH) and features like file repair are offered by the 5GMSd AS from the external DN.
+Like in Collaboration A (and C), the 5GMSd functions are used for unicast content distribution, e.g. CDN functionality for DASH streaming is in an External DN.
+The functions in the Trusted DN are leveraged to prepare the content for 5MBS delivery.
+Here, is it assumed that unicast functions like unicast content reception (e.g. DASH) and features like file repair are offered by the 5GMSd AS from the External DN.

-Collaboration C depicts a deployment, where all media related functions are deployed in an external DN and the 5G System offers only connectivity services, i.e. either unicast connectivity or 5MBS transport-only connectivity.
+Collaboration C depicts a deployment where all media related functions are deployed in an External DN and the 5G System offers only connectivity services, i.e. either unicast connectivity or 5MBS transport-only connectivity.

-Figure 3: Collaboration C: All media functions in external DN
+Figure 5: Collaboration C: All media functions in external DN